-PSD2 is an EU directive that is being implemented to revise the payments process in the EU.
+PSD2 is an EU directive that is was implemented to revise the payments process in the EU.
 This revision includes stronger protections for consumers when making payments online by regulating payment services and payment service producers in the EU.
 An important element of PSD2 is the requirement for Strong Customer Authentication (SCA).

-- Something the customer knows (e.g. password or PIN)
+Knows (e.g. password or PIN)

-- Something the customer has (e.g. phone or hardware token)
+Has (e.g. phone or hardware token)

-- Something the customer is (e.g. fingerprint or face recognition)
+Is (e.g. fingerprint or face recognition)